 ART-104.
 TWO-DIMENSIONAL DESIGN (2D-DESIGN)

 An introduction to the fundamental elements and principles of design and composition through studies promoting understanding and application of these concepts.
 There is also a laboratory fee.
+Credit, three hours.

 ART-108.
 SURVEY OF MACINTOSH STUDIO